 |

-Requester: Custom fields | Custom user fields are available as conditions.
+Requester > Custom fields | Custom user fields are available as conditions.
 Custom date field conditions always refer to calendar days; business hours and schedules aren't considered. |

-Requester: Is verified by X Corp | This condition is used to verify that the requester is a verified X (formerly Twitter) account. |
+Requester > Is verified by X Corp | Verifies that the requester is a verified X (formerly Twitter) account. |

-Requester: Number of X Corp followers | This is the number of the requester’s X (formerly Twitter) followers. |
+Requester > Number of X Corp followers | The number of the requester’s X (formerly Twitter) followers. |

-Requester: Number of tweets | This is the total number of the requester’s tweets. |
+Requester > Number of tweets | The total number of the requester’s tweets. |

-Requester: Language | Returns the language preference of the person who submitted the request. |
+Requester > Language | The language preference of the person who submitted the request. |

-Requester: Role | The role of the ticket requester.
+Requester > Role | The role of the ticket requester.
 The role type can be agent, admin, or end-user.
 Additionally, if you're using light agents, the light agent role type is available. |

-Requester: Time zone | The time zone of the ticket requester. |
+Requester > Time zone | The time zone of the ticket requester. |

-Ticket: Lookup relationship fields | Ticket lookup relationship fields are available as conditions. |
+Ticket > Lookup relationship fields | Ticket lookup relationship fields are available as conditions. |

 Ticket details | |

-Current user | You can select any of the following for the type of user that last
+Ticket details > Current user | You can select any of the following for the type of user that last

 updated the ticket: